Optimal viewing height of any painting is 5-feet (152cm) from the ground to the center of the painting.

 Viewing angles are important for pictures with a medium to high gloss surface.

-Paintings with such surfaces should not be hung either perpendicular to, or directly facing windows and bright light sources, as in the example below.
+Paintings with such surfaces (ideally) should not be hung either perpendicular to, or directly facing windows and bright light sources, as in the example below.
 This can create viewing 'hot spots' which can obscure parts of the painting.